tatianamargulies/Margulies-portfolio/final_project_3_TatianaMargulies.md

 6) I rephrased some paragraphs of the story to use a more effective language for the purpose of the presentation

 7) I mentioned some ways to contribute to living longer.
 The call to action was there but now I also gave some ways to make it possible apart from the fact of conveying the message.

+# Link to Story

+To access the final presentatio in Shorthand, use the following link